Keith Ewing (MA, MBACP)

 1-2 Paris Gardens

-I offer a warm, empathic, open and non-judgemental space for clients to explore the issues that have prompted them to seek counselling.
 I am a BACP registered integrative psychotherapist and work with a wide range of issues including anxiety, low self-esteem, issues from childhood, challenges with relationships, bereavement and depression.
+I offer a warm, empathic, open and non-judgemental space for you to explore the issues that have prompted you to seek counselling.

 As an integrative psychotherapist, I draw on different approaches depending upon what best supports clients.
 These include humanistic, relational, cognitive behavioural and psychodynamic approaches.
 I offer both short and long-term therapy and have worked with clients from many diverse backgrounds and varying personal situations.